|Northern Slaty Antshrike Thamnophilus punctatus

 |The male is gray with a black crown and black wings with bold white spots forming wing-bars and white tips to the

 tail feathers.
-The female, shown in the first photo, is olivaceous-brown with a chestnut crown and similar white markings on the wings and tail as
+The female, shown in photos 1 and 3, is olivaceous-brown with a chestnut crown and similar white markings on the wings and tail as the

 It is usually found quite low down in forest edges and scrubby woodland.
 Its tail is usually in perpetual motion either quivering or wagging.